soandrade6/projects-manager-API/README.md

-# task-manager-API
-Task CRUD API which allows users to create, read, update, and delete tasks.
+CRUD API which allows users to create, read, update, and delete projects and its tasks.